 In October 2016, we announced the closure of three operating plants, two related to our United States vinyl operations, and one related to our kitchen and bathroom cabinet door business in Mexico.
-We expensed \$0.5 million pursuant to these restructuring efforts during the year ended October 31, 2016, including an accrual for one-time severance cost of \$0.4 million included in accrued liabilities in the accompanying consolidated balance sheet.
+We expensed \$0.5 million pursuant to these restructuring efforts during the year ended October 31, 2016.
 In September 2017, we closed a kitchen and bathroom cabinet door plant in Lansing, Kansas.
 We expensed \$4.6 million associated with our restructuring efforts for the year ended October 31, 2017, including cost of equipment moves, employee termination costs and severance, professional fees and operating lease costs.
 Our facility lease obligations were deemed to be at fair market value.
-We have not yet negotiated exit from the lease obligations associated with the vinyl plants or the Lansing, Kansas facility.
-We expect to incur costs related to these operating leases and other costs associated with these restructuring efforts during fiscal 2018.
+We negotiated the exit of one of the vinyl facilities during September 2018, and the lease of the cabinet door plant expired during fiscal 2018.
+We incurred \$1.5 million of expenses related to operating leases costs during the year ended October 31, 2018, and we expect to incur costs related to the operating leases for the remaining vinyl facility during fiscal 2019 until we are able to sublet or otherwise exit the lease.

 In addition, we evaluated the remaining depreciable lives of property, plant and equipment that has been abandoned, displaced or otherwise disposed as a result of the plant closures.
 We recorded a change in estimate associated with the remaining useful lives of these assets which resulted in an increase in depreciation expense of \$4.3 million and \$1.0 million for the years ended October 31, 2017 and 2016, respectively.
 Furthermore, we evaluated the remaining service lives of intangible assets with defined lives associated with our United States vinyl extrusion business and recorded a change in estimate associated with the remaining useful lives of a customer relationship intangible and a utility process intangible asset resulting in an increase in amortization expense of \$1.9 million and \$0.3 million for the years ended October 31, 2017 and 2016, respectively.
+We did not incur similar increases in depreciation or amortization expenses related to restructuring activities during the year ended October 31, 2018.